-In the first quarter of 2017, the Company adopted guidance issued by the Financial Accounting Standards Board (the "FASB") which amended Accounting Standards Codification ("ASC") ASC Topic 740 with the addition of Balance Sheet Classification of Deferred Taxes.
+In the first quarter of 2017, the Company adopted guidance issued by the Financial Accounting Standards Board (the "FASB") which amended Accounting Standards Codification ("ASC") Topic 740 with the addition of Balance Sheet Classification of Deferred Taxes.
 The amendment was retrospectively adopted and resulted in reclassifications to the consolidated balance sheets to present all deferred tax assets and liabilities as noncurrent by jurisdiction.

-An amendment to ASC Topic 718, Compensation - Stock Compensation, was issued to simplify the accounting for share-based compensation, which requires the income tax effects of awards to be recognized in the statement of operations when awards vest or are settled and allows employers to make a policy election to account for forfeitures as they occur.
-The Company adopted the amendment in the first quarter of 2017.
-As a result of applying the provisions of the amendment, the Company recognized a \$0.2 million cumulative effect adjustment to the opening balance of retained earnings for the three months ended March 31, 2017.
-The Company also made a policy election to account for forfeitures as they occur.
+In the first quarter of 2017, the Company adopted an amendment to ASC Topic 718, Compensation - Stock Compensation, which requires the income tax effects of awards to be recognized in the statement of operations when awards vest or are settled and allows employers to make a policy election to account for forfeitures as they occur.
+As a result of applying the provisions of the amendment, the Company recognized a \$0.2 million cumulative effect adjustment to the opening balance of retained earnings as previously disclosed in the Company's first quarter 2017 Quarterly Report on Form 10-Q. The Company also made a policy election to account for forfeitures as they occur.
 The Company may experience volatility in its income tax provision as a result of recording all excess tax benefits and tax deficiencies in the income statement upon settlement of awards, which is primarily during the second quarter of each year.
 This provision of the amendment related to recognition of excess tax benefits and tax deficiencies was adopted prospectively; therefore, the prior period has not been adjusted for this provision.
 Cash paid by the Company to taxing authorities on the employee's behalf for withheld shares was reclassified from an operating activity within changes in accounts payable, accrued expenses, and other liabilities to a financing activity in the consolidated statements of cash flows.
 The other provisions of the adopted amendment did not have a significant impact on the Company's consolidated financial statements.